thunderrabbit/barefoot_rob/content/events/2021/09/15barefoot-walking-in-number-1-grassy-park.md

 *Enjoy Nature*

-Yoyogi Park has lots of big beautiful trees surrounding its large grassy field.
+Shinyuri Art Parks features an immaculate large grassy field.

 *Enjoy Breathing*

 Get away from it all by settling into your being and noticing the motions of your body, one breath and one step at a time.

-11:45am Meet at Harajuku Gate of Yoyogi Park  https://goo.gl/maps/xabS6Nw7TgNScqeCA
+*Enjoy Community*

-12:00 noon: Enter Yoyogi Park
+Find like-minded others who enjoy walking barefoot!

-What to Expect:
+*What to Expect*

-* We will meet at 11:45 and by noon decided where to go.
+* The event is on, rain or shine.
-* If it's raining, we will just walk around the loop.
+* We'll walk from Shin Yurigaoka station starting 16:15
-* If it's dry; we can find a place to sit.
+* Feel free to join at Shinyuri Art Parks by 16:30.
-* I will guide us in meditation, including walking meditation.
+* Take off your shoes in the park; connect with mother earth!
-* Feel free to take off your shoes; whatever makes you comfortable.
+* Meet friends, enjoy chatting, connecting

 To receive the latest updates, [join our LINE group](/contact/)!